mongodb/mongo-jdbc-driver/docs/overview.md

 The driver will use the database specified in the following order:
 1. Query
-2. ODBC Connection String/DSN
+2. JDBC Connection String/DSN

-For example, if your ODBC connection string or DSN contains the DATABASE value **Store1**, the query `SELECT * FROM Sales` will query the Sales collection in the Store1 database.
+For example, if your JDBC connection string or DSN contains the DATABASE value **Store1**, the query `SELECT * FROM Sales` will query the Sales collection in the Store1 database.

 You may also specify the database in the query.
 The following query will target the Sales collection